bitweft/bitweft.github.io/_posts/2020-04-14-privilege.md

 “On this side, we have mango trees.
 This is the mango season.
 I’ve told my wife to make aamras for you with fresh mangoes.
 I’m sure you’ll like the taste”, he continues.

 “We also have two cows and three buffaloes here and a few chickens there.
-We are the only family in the village that have three buffaloes”.
+Ours is the only family in the village that owns three buffaloes”.
 Reading between the lines that his family is the richest in the village, Maya wonders how the houses and living conditions of others would be considering his house was rather small in itself.

 He then leads them to the other side and points at the communal toilets further away.
 “We built those ourselves after we